adornes/spark_python_ml_examples/README.md

 My preferred option for implementing Spark applications (and applications for other purposes as well) is Scala (as you can read [here](https://github.com/adornes/spark_scala_ml_examples)), however it is a common sense that when the subject is Data Science the competition is really narrowed to [Python](https://www.python.org/) vs [R](https://www.r-project.org/).
 More in-depth comparisons between these two language can be found [here](http://www.kdnuggets.com/2015/05/r-vs-python-data-science.html) and [here](https://www.datacamp.com/community/tutorials/r-or-python-for-data-analysis#gs.hALDWDM).

-[R](https://www.r-project.org/) is the best in terms of libraries for statistical methods, models and graphs.
+[R](https://www.r-project.org/) is one of the best (or maybe the best) in terms of libraries for statistical methods, models and graphs.
 The obvious reason is that it was created (and is maintained) with Statisticians in mind, which also is precisely the same reason why its syntax can look a little bit "unusual" for software engineers.
 For the same reason, its solid competence goes up to the data analysis output (e.g., reports, slides, output file).
 There are some libraries for presenting things as an interactive web layer (e.g., [Shiny](https://shiny.rstudio.com/)), but nothing compared to everything available in a general-purpose language such as Python.

 So, Python brings with it a wide range of libraries and frameworks for almost everything in the scope of Computer Science and Software Engineering.
 For Data Analysis, Machine Learning and Data Science as a whole, it has conquered an increasing space with awesome libraries (e.g., [ScikitLearn](http://scikit-learn.org/), [matplotlib](http://matplotlib.org/), [seaborn](http://seaborn.pydata.org/), [pandas](http://pandas.pydata.org/), Spark itself) very competitive with those from R.